GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 available instances in the group.
 Follow these steps.

 1. Create a health check.
 The load balancer uses a health check to determine which instances are capable of serving traffic.
-The health check will simply ensure that the root URL returns a page (e.g. the Phoenix default page).
-If you are using a different application, you may specify a different request path.
+The health check simply ensures that the root URL returns a page (e.g. the Phoenix default page.)
+    If you are using a different application, you can specify a different request path.

         gcloud compute http-health-checks create hello-health-check \
             --request-path / \